As a small business owner, life can get complicated when you start doing cross border business.

 Companies who do business overseas often find themselves having to convert money from one currency to another and back again multiple times, incurring charges each time.

-A multi-currency account removes the need to do this as you can keep money paid to you in say, dollars to pay your US suppliers, saving you from leaking money on transfer fees and exchange rates.
+A multi-currency account removes the need to do this as you can keep money paid to you in say, euros to pay your Eurozone suppliers, saving you from leaking money on transfer fees and exchange rates.

 This flexibility to exchange money when you want is useful at any time but particularly when exchange rates are volatile, such as during the Brexit process, trade wars, the pandemic or oil prices swings.